Yakiniku Mitsuboshi

 The Grill-Your-Own Format and Counter Choice

-Yakiniku Mitsuboshi is listed in the yakiniku category, but the verified data here does not confirm the restaurant's service format, seating layout, counter availability, private rooms, or whether staff cook at the table.
-If those details matter to your plans, check with the restaurant when booking.
+Yakiniku Mitsuboshi is listed in the yakiniku category.
+For specifics on the restaurant's service format, seating layout, counter availability, private rooms, or whether staff cook at the table, check with the restaurant when booking.

 Practical Realities: Hours, Parking, Booking

 Dinner hours are listed as Monday through Thursday from 5–10 PM, Friday and Saturday from 5–11 PM, Sunday from 5–10 PM.
-No lunch hours are verified.
+No lunch hours are listed.

-The verified price range is JPY 6,000–7,999.
-Parking, payment types, phone or email booking procedures, smoking policy, takeout availability are not confirmed in the verified data, so they should be checked directly with the venue.
+The price range is JPY 6,000–7,999.
+For parking, payment types, phone or email booking procedures, smoking policy, takeout availability, check directly with the venue.

-For first-timers: plan around dinner hours, expect casual dress, use the JPY 6,000–7,999 range as the grounded budget reference.
+For first-timers: plan around dinner hours, expect casual dress, use the JPY 6,000–7,999 range as the budget reference.
 Beyond that, confirm menu, seating, reservation specifics before visiting.
-The verified Tabelog 100 - Yakiniku - EAST - 2025 recognition makes Yakiniku Mitsuboshi notable, but operational claims beyond the facts above are not included here.
+The Tabelog 100 - Yakiniku - EAST - 2025 recognition makes Yakiniku Mitsuboshi notable.

 Explore more options in our full Nagoya restaurants guide.